-Even though both products use hundreds of tiny straws to filter out germs, the straws inside the Sawyer are smaller pores than the ones inside the LifeStraw.
-While this difference does not matter that much, we’ve got to give credit where credit is due—the Sawyer Mini is the more efficient water system.
+Even though both products use hundreds of tiny straws to filter germs, the straws inside the Sawyer have smaller pores than the ones inside the LifeStraw.
+While this difference does not matter much, we’ve got to give credit where credit is due – the Sawyer Mini is the more efficient water system.

-You may be surprised, but there really is a difference between the “99.9999%” and “9.999%” claims in the specifications, it’s not just a marketing ploy.
-However, both products meet EPA drinking water standards, so you really shouldn’t let the difference in percentages worry you.
+You may be surprised, but there is a difference between the “99.9999%” and “9.999%” claims in the specifications.
+It’s not just a marketing ploy.
+However, both products meet EPA drinking water standards, so you shouldn’t let the difference in percentages worry you.

 Versatility and Ease of Use

 In my experience, the LifeStraw is slower than the Sawyer Mini.
 You can use the LifeStraw to drink straight from the water source.
 You can do that with the Sawyer Mini as well, but you have to use the straw attachment (included in the package).
 The Sawyer Mini also comes with a cleaning plunger and a drinking pouch.